conquerhuang/ESiamFC/README.md

 # Experiments
 ## Impermanent detail
-All experiments of the proposed ESiamFC is conducted with the got10k toolbox. for the baseline SiamFC we use the source code developed on pytorch from https://github.com/HonglinChu/SiamTrackers/tree/master/2-SiamFC/SiamFC-VID.
+All experiments of the proposed ESiamFC is conducted with the got10k toolbox.
+For the baseline SiamFC we use the source code developed on pytorch from https://github.com/HonglinChu/SiamTrackers/tree/master/2-SiamFC/SiamFC-VID.
 The model of SiamFC is downloaded from http://www.robots.ox.ac.uk/~luca/siamese-fc.html which is trained on matlab with matconvnet toolbox.
 And we transformed the matconvnet model to pytorch model with "convert_pretrained_model.py" in ".\bin" folder.
 Benchmark results of TColor128 and DTB70 with got10k toolbox is slightly different from the results on matlab with same hyperparameters.
-We use the SiamFC developed on pytorch as baseline, and take the results of SiamFC on got10k toolbox for comparison
+SiamFC developed on pytorch is used as the baseline of ESiamFC, and take the results of SiamFC on got10k toolbox for comparison.
+We use the official results of LaSOT on http://vision.cs.stonybrook.edu/~lasot/results.html since it takes a lot of time to evaluate trackers on 1400 video sequences.

 ## Evaluate ESiamFC on different banchmarks
 ```bash